 How Exactly Do Square and Weebly Relate to Each Other?

 Despite being a part of Square, Weebly has kept its own identity to a certain extent.
-At the same time, many aspects of the platform are affected by Square’s features and way of functioning.
-That’s natural, and it wouldn’t have been a problem if their relationship was straightforward and completely logical.
-However, there seem to be many aspects of the Weebly–Square relationship that cause confusion and inconvenience among users.
+At the same time, many aspects of the platform are affected by Square’s features and way of functioning, which is to be expected.
+However, there seem to be many aspects of the Weebly–Square relationship that still cause confusion and inconvenience among users.

 Currently, many features are cross-functional.
 Sometimes, the same elements have different names depending on the platform.
-For instance, you have coupons on Weebly but discounts in Square, but that’s not a big issue.
-The real problem doesn’t spring from the different names.
-Instead, it’s caused to a considerable extent, in our opinion, by the coexistence of Weebly and Square Online.
-And what is Square Online?
-We’ll answer this question in the following subsection.
+For instance, you have coupons on Weebly but discounts on Square.
+This isn’t the real problem, though.
+Instead, the problem lies with the coexistence of Weebly and Square Online.
+So, let’s explain Square Online.

 Square Online is a unified solution resulting from the joint forces of Square and Weebly.
 Essentially, it’s a site builder launched by Square but powered by Weebly’s software.
-Despite being based on it, however, it’s different from Weebly.
+It’s as if they’ve cherry-picked certain aspects from Weebly for a new site builder, but perhaps not with the best results.

-The Weebly builder better fits the bill if you want more creative freedom and design options.
-On the other hand, Square Online, aka the Square Online builder, is better if you need to create a place to sell things without necessarily needing a stunning design.
+The Weebly builder will be a better fit if you want more creative freedom and design options.
+On the other hand, the Square Online builder is better if you need to create a place to sell things without necessarily needing a website with stunning design.

 A few of the most serious shortcomings of the Square Online builder, as opposed to the Weebly builder, are the following: